Setting up network connectivity with IPsec gateways on your own using Yandex Cloud

 Test an IPsec connection and connectivity between remote and cloud resources

-Establish an IPsec connection between the gateways and test it
+Establish an IPsec connection between the gateways and make sure it works correctly

 Note